TechExeter/conference-2020/_speakers/laurent-brickell.md

 ---

 <p>This session will cover how Google Search decides to rank sites and then takes a dive into the world of AI Search tooling and big search data.</p>

+<blockquote>After the talk, join Laurent, Sabrina and Sharon for a panel session, with questions from you, the audience!</blockquote>

 {% include speakers-takeaways.html %}